Jonathan Nott: Biography

 Nott first guest-conducted the Tokyo Symphony Orchestra in October 2011.
 Immediately following this engagement, the orchestra offered him its music directorship, which he accepted.
 The orchestra formally announced Nott's appointment as its next music director in October 2012, effective with the 2014–2015 season, for an initial contract of 3 years, conducting 8 weeks of concerts per season.
 Tokyo Symphony Orchestra announced in September 2015 that they have extended Nott's tenure through the 2025–2026 season.
+In April 2024, the Tokyo Symphony Orchestra announced that Nott is to conclude his tenure as its music director in March 2026, at the close of his current contract.

-In October 2014, Nott made his first guest-conducting appearances with l'Orchestre de la Suisse Romande (OSR).
+In October 2014, Nott made his first guest-conducting appearances with the Orchestre de la Suisse Romande (OSR).
 Based on these concerts, in January 2015, the OSR named Nott its next music and artistic director, effective January 2017.
 In February 2021, the OSR announced the conversion of Nott's OSR contract into an evergreen, open-ended lifetime agreement with no set final date.
+In July 2023, online reports indicated a revised contract end date of 2026 for Nott's post at the OSR.
+Nott is scheduled to stand down from the OSR at the close of the 2025-2026 season.

+In July 2025, the Gran Teatre del Liceu announced the appointment of Nott as its next music director, effective with the 2026-2027 season, with an initial contract of five years.

 Nott and his wife Helen have three children.